teiniker/teiniker-lectures-softwaredesign/software-quality/refactoring/static-analysis/StaticAnalysis-SonarLint/README.md

-# SonarLint
+# SonarQube for IDE

-SonarLint is a powerful static analysis tool that helps developers detect and fix quality issues as they write code.
-It integrates with Integrated Development Environments (IDEs) to provide **real-time feedback**, ensuring that code adheres to best practices and is free from bugs and vulnerabilities.
+SonarQube for IDE (a.k.a.
+SonarLint) is a powerful static analysis tool that helps developers detect and fix quality issues as they write code.
+It integrates with Development Environments (IDEs) to provide **real-time feedback**, ensuring that code adheres to best practices and is free from bugs and vulnerabilities.

 ![Sonar Lint](figures/SonarLint.png)